NuevoFoundation/workshops/content/english/linux-basics/activity-11.md

 ---
-title: " Activity 11 - Store and protect files."
+title: " Activity 11 - Store and protect files"
 description: "Use Linux commands to compress and archive files."
 date: 2020-07-08
 weight: 14
-translationKey: "linux-basics-activity-11"
 ---

 *Thanks so much for helping us fix the machine!
 Now let's get everything up into one nice package.*